The special occasion is one of the hardest to dress for.

 What to wear?

-As much as I love a special occasion, the what-to-wear is the bit that sends me into a panic.
+As much as I love and look forward to a special occasion, the what-to-wear is the bit that sends me into a panic.

 Knowing what to wear is one element but shopping for it is where the trouble starts.